flokoe/bash-hackers-wiki/docs/syntax/ccmd/conditional_expression.md

     fi

-Compare that to the [classic test command](../../commands/classictest.md), where word splitting is done (because it\'s a normal command, not something special):
+Compare that to the [classic test command](../../commands/classictest.md), where word splitting is done (because it's a normal command, not something special):

     sentence="Be liberal in what you accept, and conservative in what you send"